 A team member forwarded this page to you

-They found a tool.
+They found a platform for standups, retros, and sprint planning.
 This page has everything you need to decide whether to let them try it.

 What is Unpack?